svanderbleek/twpgtwp/README.md

 Instruction Selection Principles, Methods, and Applications Automatic Derivation of Compiler Machine Descriptions
 VRASED: A Verified Hardware/Software Co-Design for Remote Attestation
+APEX: A Verified Architecture for Proofs of Execution on Remote Devices under Full Software Compromise

 ## Binary Analysis